 Mount Mitchell State Park is just 35 miles northeast of Downtown Asheville.
 Be sure to bring along outerwear.
 The temperatures at the peak are 10 to 30 degrees cooler than in town.

 Located just 25 miles outside Asheville, Chimney Rock State Park unleashes all the nature Western NC is famous for.
 From the top of the park’s namesake rock, you’ll marvel at dramatic views over deep forests, Hickory Nut Gorge, and Lake Lure.

 Chimney Rock State Park is also home to several excellent hiking trails.
 Beginners will want to start with the easy Hickory Nut Falls Trail.
-The 1.5-mile loop drifts through the woods with only a couple small uphill climbs.
-Along the way, keep your eyes peeled to spot lovely wildflowers and native birdlife
+The 1.5-mile loop drifts through the woods with only a couple of small uphill climbs.
+Along the way, keep your eyes peeled to spot lovely wildflowers and native birdlife.

 For a more advanced hike, follow the route to Exclamation Point.
 From its 2,480-foot perch, you’ll delight in spectacular views over Chimney Rock and Lake Lure.
 The trailhead is located near the staircase up to the rock.

 A 40-mile drive from the city, DuPont State Forest is another top destination for outdoor adventurers.
 The 10,000-acre nature reserve teems with waterfalls, accessible via 86 miles of hiking trails.

 To squeeze the most out of your DuPont State Recreational Forest adventures, tackle the Waterfall Hike.
 The moderate 3-mile trail meanders past three waterfalls, each more spectacular than the last.
 Your effort will be rewarded with a view of the 150-foot High Falls at the trail’s end.